ackben0226/ackben0226.github.io/_posts/2025-07-22-Image-Search-Engine-with-Deep-Learning.md

     return image
 ```

-All images are resized and normalized to fit the input size of the CNN (224x224).

-Feature Extraction
+## Feature Extraction

-The pre-trained VGG16 model (without top layers) is used to extract high-dimensional feature vectors (embeddings) from images.
+After the image preprocessed, the pre-trained VGG16 model is used to extract high-dimensional feature vectors (embeddings) from images.

 Feature Storage